 Sarvangasana is known as shoulder stand pose in English.
-Sarv is a Sanskrit word which means ‘entire’.
+Sarv is a Sanskrit word which means ‘entire’ and asana means posture.
 In this asana the whole body is balanced on the shoulders.
 This asana is called the mother of all the asanas.
 It has many health benefits.

 Steps to do Sarvangasana

 Lie down on the yoga mat comfortably.
 Breathe normally.
 Keep your arms by the side of your body.